-G 1.1.3 The Company has an organisational unit that deals with investor relations. $\underline{\text{Yes}}$

-G 1.2.1 The Company has published on its website the summary document relating to the conduct of its General Meeting and to the exercising of shareholder voting rights (including voting by proxy).

-G 1.2.2 The Company's Articles of Association are accessible on the Company's website.
-Yes

-G 1.2.3 The Company's website contains the information specified in point 1.2.3 (regarding the cut-off date in respect of corporate events).
-Yes

-G 1.2.4 The Company has published on its website the information and documents regarding the General Meeting as specified in point 1.2.4 (invitation, proposals, draft resolutions, resolutions, minutes).
-Yes
+- G 1.1.3 The Company has an organisational unit that deals with investor relations.
+Yes - G 1.2.1 The Company has published on its website the summary related to its General Meetings and shareholder voting rights (including voting by proxy).
+Yes - G 1.2.2 The Company's Articles of Association are accessible on the Company's website.
+Yes - G 1.2.3 The Company's website contains the information specified in point 1.2.3 (regarding the cut-off date in respect of corporate events).
+Yes - G 1.2.4 The Company has published on its website the information and documents regarding the General Meeting as specified in point 1.2.4 (invitation, proposals, draft resolutions, resolutions, minutes).